The First Hours

 Your milk will change over the first 3-5 days into larger amounts of mature milk, which has more water to satisfy your baby’s thirst.

-When your amount of milk increases, it is often referred to as “coming in.”
-This is misleading because your breasts were not empty before this time – they already have milk in them for your baby.
+When the amount of your milk increases, it is often referred to as “your milk coming in.”
+This is misleading because you do have milk for your baby prior to that, it is just smaller amounts of colostrum.

 Did You Know?